Chug, chug, vrooooom!

 Feet back on the familiar wood dock, I promptly followed in the tradition of making myself a cup of hot chocolate despite it being the last week of July on West Lake, Okoboji, Iowa.
 I settled my cheek against the warm foam cup and listened to the comforting gulg of the waves lapping under the dock.
 I watched the last fishing boats float along as the first sailboats and speedboats began to take over.
 By the afternoon, the pontoons and larger boats full of music and laughter speckled the lake’s surface.

-Boat rides include: history cruises, views of some of the most expensive lakefront properties, sailboat rides, family cruises, and an adult cruise.
+Boat rides include: history cruises, views of some of the most expensive lakefront properties, sailboat rides, and family cruises.